Chart Color Schemes

 Wanniassa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Wanniassa, as per the latest Census evaluation, 89.7% of dwellings were houses with the remaining 10.3% comprising semi-detached homes, apartments and other types.
-This contrasts with the Australian Capital Territory's figures of 79.6% houses and 20.4% other dwellings.
-Home ownership in Wanniassa stood at 36.4%, with mortgaged properties making up 42.2% and rented ones accounting for 21.3%.
-The median monthly mortgage repayment in the area was $2,100, higher than the Australian Capital Territory average of $2,000.
-Similarly, the median weekly rent figure in Wanniassa was $400, compared to the Australian Capital Territory's $425.
-Nationally, Wanniassa's mortgage repayments were significantly higher at $2,100 versus Australia's average of $1,863, while rents were also higher at $400 compared to the national figure of $375.
+Wanniassa's dwelling structure, as per the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compared to the Australian Capital Territory's figures of 79.6% houses and 20.4% other dwellings.
+Home ownership in Wanniassa stood at 36.4%, with mortgaged dwellings at 42.2% and rented dwellings at 21.3%.
+The median monthly mortgage repayment was $2,100, higher than the Australian Capital Territory average of $2,000.
+Median weekly rent in Wanniassa was $400, compared to the Australian Capital Territory's $425.
+Nationally, Wanniassa's mortgage repayments were significantly higher at $2,100 versus the Australian average of $1,863, and rents exceeded the national figure of $375 at $400.

 Frequently Asked Questions - Housing